amitxv/PC-Tuning/docs/post-install.md

 # Post-Install Instructions

+> [!IMPORTANT]
+> This section is not designed to be followed on existing Windows installations.
+At this stage, you should be booted into the ISO you created with the steps in [docs/building.md](/docs/building.md).
+If you have no idea what this means, go back to [docs/pre-install.md](/docs/pre-install.md) and follow the instructions from start to finish.

 ## OOBE Setup

 - Windows Server will force you to enter a complex password which we will remove in a few steps later